A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

-Instead of strong data augmentations, LODS \cite{li2022source_cvpr} and SFIT \cite{hou2021visualizing} use the style transferred image instead, MAPS \cite{ding2023maps} considers spatial transforms, and SMT \cite{zhang2021source} elaborates the domain-specific perturbation by averaging the target images.
-In addition to model variations of the mean teacher scheme, OnTA \cite{wang2021ontarget} distills knowledge from the source model to the target model, while GarDA \cite{chen2023generative} and HCL \cite{huang2021model} promote consistency among the current model and historical model in feature space and prediction space, respectively.
-To selectively distill knowledge from the teacher, MAPS \cite{ding2023maps} also develops a sample filtering strategy to only consider confident samples during consistency training.
+Instead of strong data augmentations, LODS \citep{li2022source_cvpr} and SFIT \citep{hou2021visualizing} use the style transferred image instead, MAPS \citep{ding2023maps} considers spatial transforms, and SMT \citep{zhang2021source} elaborates the domain-specific perturbation by averaging the target images.
+Different from model variations in the mean teacher scheme, OnTA \citep{wang2021ontarget} distills knowledge from the source model to the target model, while HCL \citep{huang2021model} promotes feature-level consistency among the current model and historical model.

-\method{Miscellaneous consistency regularizations} To prevent excessive deviation from the original source model, a flexible strategy is adopted by a few methods \cite{li2020model,yan2021augmented,zhou2022domain_bibm,liu2022source_ai,xiong2022source,yuan2022source} by establishing a parameter-based regularization term $\|\theta_s - \theta\|_2^2$, where $\theta_s$ is the fixed source weight.
-Further, DTAC \cite{yang2022source_icme} utilizes a robust $L_1$ distance instead.
-Another line of research focuses on matching the batch normalization (BN) statistics (\ie, the mean and the variance) across models with different measures, \eg, the Kullback–Leibler divergence \cite{ishii2021source}, and the MSE error \cite{zhang2021source,yang2022source_icme,ahmed2022cross,li2022source}, whereas OSUDA \cite{liu2021adapting} encourages the learned scaling and shifting parameters in BN layers to be consistent.
-Similarly, an explicit feature-level regularization \cite{liu2021ttt++,bozorgtabar2022anomaly} is further developed that matches the first and second-order moments of features of different domains.
+\method{Miscellaneous consistency regularizations} To prevent excessive deviation from the original source model, a flexible strategy is adopted by a few TTDA methods \citep{li2020model,xiong2022source} by establishing a parameter-based regularization term $\|\theta_s - \theta\|_2^2$, where $\theta_s$ is the fixed source weight.
+Another line of research focuses on matching the batch normalization (BN) statistics (\ie, the mean and the variance), across models with different measures, such as the KL divergence \citep{ishii2021source} and the MSE error \citep{zhang2021source,ahmed2022cross}, whereas OSUDA \citep{liu2021adapting} encourages the learned scaling and shifting parameters in BN layers to be consistent.
+Similarly, an explicit feature-level regularization \citep{liu2021ttt++} is devised to match the first and second-order moments of features in different domains.